Evergreen State College: 2017 protests

 President Bridges appointed a committee to study social equity on campus.
 In November 2016, the committee recommended changes to faculty hiring and evaluation criteria that proved to be controversial.
+Earlier that year, a white male faculty member was given an annual review that referred to his race and speculated whether students of color in his class were able to freely participate in discussions; however, ultimately the College agreed that a teacher's race and gender should not be mentioned in performance reviews, so it was changed.
 The debate continued through the spring quarter.
 Every April from the 1970s until 2017, Evergreen held a daylong event called "Day of Absence", inspired by the Douglas Turner Ward play of the same name, during which minority students and faculty members voluntarily stayed off campus to raise awareness of the contributions of minorities and to discuss racial and campus issues.
 Since 1992, the Day of Absence has been followed by the "Day of Presence", when the campus community reunites.
 In 2017, approximately 25% of Evergreen students were members of racial minority groups.

 In 2017, some students of color voiced concerns about feeling unwelcome on campus following the 2016 US presidential election and a 2015 off-campus police shooting.
 Consequently, "it was decided that on Day of Absence, white students, staff and faculty will be invited to leave the campus for the day's activities" to attend an off-campus event.
 The off-campus event was held at a church that accommodated 200 people, about 7% of the white student body.
 An event for students of color was held on the Evergreen campus.
 Bret Weinstein, a professor of biology at Evergreen, wrote a letter in March to Evergreen faculty, protesting the change in format, stating "On a college campus, one's right to speak—or to be—must never be based on skin color." and "There is a huge difference between a group or coalition deciding to voluntarily absent themselves from a shared space to highlight their vital and under-appreciated roles and a group or coalition encouraging another group to go away."
 The incident attracted national attention, with The New York Times writing that Evergreen "found itself on the front line of the national discontent over race, speech and political disagreement" and that the national exposure led "right-leaning websites to [heap derision] on their newest college target".